-As defined in section 2636.303(a), and consistent with the provisions of the Federal Employees Pay Comparability Act of 1990 (FEPCA), the term "covered noncareer employee" covers a variety of noncareer employees who are in positions "above GS-15," including certain Presidential appointees, noncareer members of the Senior Executive Service (SES) or other SES-type systems, and Schedule C or comparable appointees.
-6 The term excludes special Government employees, Presidential appointees to positions within the uniformed services, and Presidential appointees within the foreign service below the level of Chief of Mission.
-5 Assistant Secretary or C.F.R. § 2636.303(a).
+employees, Presidential appointees to positions within the uniformed services, and Presidential appointees within the foreign service below the level of Assistant Secretary or Chief of Mission.
+5 C.F.R. § 2636.303(a).
 OGE's decision to limit application of the travel expenses ban to "covered noncareer employees" comports with the stated inapplicability of the Sanjour decision to senior executive employees.
 It also accords with the higher standards to which the Ethics Reform Act, along with related and other regulations, hold senior officials who are "covered noncareer employees," particularly with regard to their outside activities.
-See 5 U.S.C. appendix, §§ 501(a), 502; 5 C.F.R. §§ 2635.804 and accompanying note, 2635.807(a)(2)(i)((E)(3) and example 6, 2636.301-307.
+See 5 U.S.C. appendix, §§ 501(a), 502; 5 C.F.R. §§ 2635.804 and accompanying note 2635.807(a)(2)(i)(E)(3) and example 6 2636.301-.307.